meshtastic/Repeater/README.md

 # Meshtastic-repeater

+**This Code is a Work In Progress and at the moment does not do anything.
+Feel free to Improve and Suggest, but don't expect results.**

 This is the code for a simple repeater node for the meshtastic project: https://github.com/meshtastic

 The actual node can be one of the LoRa CubeCell nodes by Heltec Automation: https://github.com/HelTecAutomation/ASR650x-Arduino/